 New Mexico Radon Information

-Breathing radon over time increases your risk of lung cancer.
-Radon is the second leading cause of lung cancer in the United States.
-Nationally, the EPA estimates that about 21,000 people die each year from radon-related lung cancer.
-Only smoking causes more lung cancer deaths.
+Breathing radon over time significantly increases the risk of lung cancer.
+Radon is the second leading cause of lung cancer in the United States, behind smoking.
+According to the U.S. Environmental Protection Agency, an estimated 21,000 people die each year from radon-related lung cancer.
+There is no safe level of radon exposure, and the risk increases with both the concentration of radon and the length of time a person is exposed.

 New Mexico Radon Levels

-New Mexico has 31 counties and 8 have been assigned Zone 1 by the EPA.
-Zone 1 counties have the highest potential to have homes test higher than 4 pCi/L. At least 17 New Mexico counties fall into EPA Zone 2, which indicates a moderate radon risk.
-Regardless of which county your New Mexico home is located in, the U.S. EPA recommends that every home should be tested for radon every two years.
-No level of radon is safe, and the only way to know if your home is affected by this dangerous radioactive gas is to test for it.
+New Mexico has 31 counties, with eight classified by the EPA as Zone 1, indicating the highest potential for radon levels above 4.0 pCi/L. At least seventeen counties fall into Zone 2, which represents moderate radon potential.
+Regardless of which county a home is located in, the EPA recommends that every home be tested for radon every two years.
+No level of radon is considered safe, and testing is the only way to know if a home is affected.

 New Mexico Radon Testing